coolparadox/nw-chlg/README.md

 ## Architecture

-Please refer to ... for details on the architecture of this software.
+Please refer to [Architecture wiki](https://github.com/coolparadox/nw-chlg/wiki/Architecture) for details on the architecture of this software.

 ## Wishlist / Known Issues